-What is the purpose of the AKS Linux Extension I see installed on my Linux VMSS instances?
+What is the purpose of the AKS Linux Extension I see installed on my Linux Virtual Machine Scale Sets instances?

-The AKS Linux Extension is an Azure VM extension whose purpose is to install and configure monitoring tools on Kubernetes worker nodes.
+The AKS Linux Extension is an Azure VM extension that installs and configures monitoring tools on Kubernetes worker nodes.
 The extension is installed on all new and existing Linux nodes.
 It configures the following monitoring tools:

-- Node-exporter: collects hardware telemetry from the virtual machine and makes it available using a metrics endpoint.
-Then, a monitoring tool such as Prometheus, is able to scrap these metrics.
+- Node-exporter: Collects hardware telemetry from the virtual machine and makes it available using a metrics endpoint.
+Then, a monitoring tool, such as Prometheus, is able to scrap these metrics.

-- Node-problem-detector: aims to make various node problems visible to upstream layers in the cluster management stack.
-It is a systemd unit that runs on each node, detects node problems, and reports them to the cluster’s API server using Events and NodeConditions.
+- Node-problem-detector: Aims to make various node problems visible to upstream layers in the cluster management stack.
+It's a systemd unit that runs on each node, detects node problems, and reports them to the cluster’s API server using Events and NodeConditions.

-- Local-gadget: uses in-kernel eBPF helper programs to monitor events mainly related to syscalls from userspace programs in a pod.
+- Local-gadget: Uses in-kernel eBPF helper programs to monitor events related to syscalls from userspace programs in a pod.

-These tools assist in providing observability around many node health related problems such as:
+These tools help provide observability around many node health related problems, such as:

 - Infrastructure daemon issues: NTP service down